 2. Pass a Background Check

-Time Commitment: 2 weeks
+- Time commitment: 2 weeks

 The charge for fingerprinting varies with each location, but expect to pay around $50.
 You’ll need to bring two forms of ID when fingerprinted.
-Results can typically take up to two weeks to be processed. for more information, check out the DBPR’s helpful FAQ sheet for fingerprinting checks.
+Results typically take up to two weeks to be processed.
+For more information, check out the Department of Business and Professional Regulation’s (DBPR) helpful FAQ sheet.

-3. Apply for Your License
+3. Apply for Your Florida Real Estate License

-Cost: $83.75
+- Cost: $83.75

-Besides providing your Social Security number and legal name, you’ll also have to answer a series of background questions regarding your criminal history, legal investigations, and previous licensures.
+Besides providing your Social Security number and legal name, you’ll also have to answer a series of background questions regarding your criminal history, legal investigations, and previous licenses.
 You may be required to provide supporting legal documents with your application.

 4. Pass the Florida License Exam

-Cost: $36.75
+- Cost: $36.75

-Time Commitment: 4 Hours (3 1/2 for the exam, arrive 30 min early)
+- Time commitment: 4 hours (3.5 for the exam, arrive 30 minutes early)

 The Florida real estate license exam is administered by Pearson VUE.
-Once your application is approved by the DBPR, you’ll receive an official authorization letter from Pearson VUE with instructions to schedule your license exam.
+Once your application is approved by the DBPR, you’ll receive an official authorization letter from Pearson VUE with instructions on how to schedule your license exam.

 Bring the following items to the Pearson VUE testing site: